Do you have chickens and rats? Or

 customers with feeders that are two, even three years old.

 This is a three pack of the made in the U.S. A. medium rat proof chicken feeder.
-This is the new design feeder.
+This is the new design feeder not the old made in the Philippines model.
 You save 41% on freight when shipping three at a time.
+Note that this is the same listing as the original made in Philippines medium feeder, we just high jacked it to keep the reviews.

 Please read the reviews on the very popular medium feeder by clicking here.